 - Actively oppose policy which creates additional barriers for immigrant survivors.

 - Support policy to develop options for immigrant survivors to access relief and protection without requiring engagement with the criminal legal system.

 Support Our Policy Work

 The decisions made in Sacramento and Washington DC directly impact domestic violence survivors and programs.
 Our ability to advance public policies relies upon private donations and membership dues.
-If you care about domestic violence and want to make an impact, here’s how you can help ensure our voices are heard by state and federal legislators:
+If you care about domestic violence and want to make an impact, contact our Policy Team at firstname.lastname@example.org.